Learn How to Use Support Vector Machines (SVM) for Data Science

 • It also doesn’t perform very well when the data set has more noise, i.e., target classes are overlapping.

-• SVM doesn’t directly provide probability estimates; these are calculated using an expensive five-fold cross-validation.
-It is included in the related SVC method of the Python scikit-learn library.
+• The SVM algorithm doesn’t directly provide probability estimates; it calculates them using an expensive five-fold cross-validation.
+The related SVC method of the Python scikit-learn library includes this feature.

 SVM Practice Problem